swoop-inc/spark-records/docs/main/tut/docs.md

  - `features` is a bit mask containing various framework and user-provided flags for quick and efficient record categorization & filtering.

  - `data` contains our data.
 Some error records may have no data, e.g., if the error occurred before the data was created.
-Some may have data what was successfully built from the input but then determined to be invalid.
+Some may have data that was successfully built from the input but then determined to be invalid.

  - `source` identifies the input used to create the data.
 You have complete control over how to use this field.
 A common strategy is to store an ID uniquely identifying the source or, if there is no such thing and the source is large, e.g., in the case of large JSON input, only store the source with error records.